ThePaperLuigi/The-Stars-Above/README.md

 3. I develop this mod for free, and my time is limited.
 As I have to balance between art, programming, writing, and testing, sometimes I take concessions with programming.
 I will reiterate: please only use this mod's code sparingly and with prior knowledge in C#.
 Let me speak from experience: don't try to teach yourself programming with Terraria code.
 It isn't worth it- take a real class!

 # Translation
 If you would like to help translate The Stars Above, thank you!
-There are two categories needed:

-1. English Transcribers:
-If you would like to contribute to the HJSON file, please look into the template.hjson file in the Localization folder.
-If you have trouble following the examples, please ask a member of the Discord Server for assistance.

-2. Translators:
+However, tModloader 1.4.4 is going to change localization drastically, so the translation environment may change drastically.

 If you would like to translate The Stars Above to another language, please look in the Discord Server's #translation-information channel, this will make your job a lot easier.

 # Mod Support